 and resounding rivers,

-the whistling of love-stirring breezes,
+the whistling of love-stirring breezes,the tranquil night

 at the time of the rising dawn,